ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `bool` - Returns true if the UI Click button is in a valid state to action a click, returns false if it is not in a valid state.

 The ValidClick method determines if the UI Click button is in a valid state to register a click action.

+#### GetOriginPosition/0

+  > `public Vector3 GetOriginPosition()`

+  * Parameters
+   * _none_
+  * Returns
+   * `Vector3` - A Vector3 of the pointer transform position

+The GetOriginPosition method returns the relevant transform position for the pointer based on whether the pointerOriginTransform variable is valid.

+#### GetOriginForward/0

+  > `public Vector3 GetOriginForward()`

+  * Parameters
+   * _none_
+  * Returns
+   * `Vector3` - A Vector3 of the pointer transform forward

+The GetOriginPosition method returns the relevant transform forward for the pointer based on whether the pointerOriginTransform variable is valid.

 ### Example